-The shutter valve and bag can also be connected to airway devices such as LMA, iGEL or ETT.
+The shutter valve and bag can also be connected to airway devices such as an LMA, iGel or ETT.

 In emergency situations, unprotected airways are at risk of soiling from secretions, saliva, gastric contents, blood or other debris.
-Suction is therefore essential to clear the airway as well as improve the view during laryngoscopy.
+In these situations, suction can be used to clear the airway and improve the view during laryngoscopy.